 My hope with this little piece is not to add yet more social commentary to the fire, but instead to make a basic point about the way forward.
-I think we continue to make the same error that we have continued to make for quite some time: seeking salvation in a new lay hermeneutic.
+I think we continue to make the same error that we have been making for quite some time: seeking lay methods and structures to solve the problem of the decline of faith in the West.
 We are stuck there: stuck with this idea that the laity need to be the protagonists in the New Evangelization.
 And this is where I just feel like banging my head against a wall.
 Because we have been trying, to no avail, to make the laity the protagonists of the New Evangelization for at least 50 years in the Catholic Church.
 It is like belonging to a fictional country that keeps sending laborers to the frontlines after they have been sweating all day making spears and arrows, convinced that because they are great workers they will make great warriors.
 Wave after wave of highly skilled laborers march onto battlefields where they are slaughtered and demoralized while their skills go to waste.
 And in the face of this, we say “What we need are better weapons – we need to get the weapons that professional soldiers use into their hands, and then they will be successful.”

 No - the problem is that we are asking the wrong people to do the wrong job.
 I have been thinking about it, and I can think of no time in the history of the Church where there has been a great evangelization of a culture carried out by laity.
 Instead, what the Church does have a vast and impressive experience of is missionary activity carried out men and women religious dedicated exclusively to Christ and his kingdom.
 It was monks and other religious by the thousands upon thousands who primarily spread the Gospel to the northern reaches of Europe and later to the Americas, to Africa and Asia and finally all corners of the globe.
 These religious men and women, with very little to lose and everything to gain, possessed a unique freedom that was capable of transforming culture in such a rapid and thoroughgoing way that is hard for us to comprehend in our time.
 They overcame cultural barriers, broke free of their own prejudices and preconceived notions, took incredible risks and continued in the face of impossible odds.
 They lived in a way that would have put spouses and children through hell - their lives were contorted and disfigured and pushed and prodded and stretched so that they could be just the right instrument that Christ needed to reach people in their place and time.
 The only thing recognizable in them after their ordeal was the image of Christ - everything else had been offered to the fire of the Gospel.